Language Learning

 This project which started in the Winter term of 2018 involves action and design-based research traditions.
 For three projects in the Human Computer Interaction course, students used institutional Google Docs services to prepare, submit, and review the assigned reflections.
 The built-in comments feature of this service was used by students to provide peer feedback.

-People: Gokce Akcayir, Carrie Demmans Epp
+People: Gokce Akcayir and Carrie Demmans Epp

 Alumni: Krystle Phirangee